AungMyoKyaw/betterprompt-mcp/README.md

 Transport: stdio.
 MCP clients launch this server as a subprocess and exchange JSON-RPC messages over stdin/stdout.
 The server writes MCP messages to stdout and logs to stderr (as recommended by the MCP spec).

+In addition, BetterPrompt exposes a default prompt prelude that makes enhancement automatic for every user request without having to call a tool.

+— Prompt name: `betterprompt-default-prelude`

+When enabled in your MCP client, this prelude instructs the assistant to internally apply BetterPrompt techniques to each user message before answering, staying silent about the enhancement and focusing on clearer, stronger results.

 ---

 ## Tools